ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 Click the block and fill in the form.
 Here you name the block and decide what it displays.
 Choose the "Dog Breed Catalog" folder as the Parent, select Dog Breed as the content type to be displayed, and choose a limit (3).
-You'll display the first three Dog Breeds from the database.
+Display the first three Dog Breeds from the database.

 ![Window with Content List options](enterprise_tut_content_list_window.png)